stuartgunter/dropwizard-logging-config/README.md

 [![Build Status](https://travis-ci.org/stuartgunter/dropwizard-logging-config.png?branch=master)](https://travis-ci.org/stuartgunter/dropwizard-logging-config)

-**Note: This task is now included in the Dropwizard core and is enabled by default for the admin environment.**
+**Note: This task is included in the Dropwizard core since v0.8.0 and is enabled by default for the admin environment.**

 The `dropwizard-logging-config` library allows you to configure Logback within a Dropwizard app at runtime.
 It provides a Dropwizard `Task` that can be made accessible via the admin interface to allow for runtime changes to the logging